 Everything we do is informed by our QBE DNA: seven cultural attributes that describe who we are, what we stand for, and how we conduct ourselves.
-The framework works in conjunction with the Group's Code of Ethics and Conduct to describe who we are and what we stand for, and outlines the standards and behaviours we expect from our employees to achieve our goals and fulfil our purpose.
+The framework works in conjunction with the Group's Code of Ethics and Conduct to outline the standards and behaviours we expect from our employees to achieve our goals and fulfil our purpose.